OUARAS-khelil-Rafik/SmartDev-ClientPortal/README.md

 app.listen(3000);
 ```

-Then call `/api/ai/chat` from the client instead of using `@google/genai` directly.

-**Environment variables**
-- Use `.env` or your deployment platform to set `GEMINI_API_KEY` (server only).
-Do NOT commit API keys.

-**Troubleshooting**
+---

+## Troubleshooting & Notes
-- Build fails resolving `@google/genai`: this is expected if the SDK is imported in client code.
-Keep SDK usage on server-side only or add it to `build.rollupOptions.external` and provide a runtime shim.
+- If the dev build fails resolving `@google/genai`, ensure you don't import it in client code.
+Move SDK usage server-side.
-- Large single bundle: Vite built some large chunks.
-Consider code-splitting with dynamic `import()` or configure `build.rollupOptions.output.manualChunks` in `vite.config.ts`.

-**Tests & Linters**
-- This project does not include automated tests by default.
-If you add `eslint` / `vitest`, update `package.json` accordingly and I can help wire them.

-**License & Contributing**
+- If you see performance issues with the animated cursor, check `prefers-reduced-motion` or disable the color animation by setting `speed = 0` or guarding with the media query.

+---

+## Contributing
+- Fork, create a branch, and open a PR.
+Include screenshots for UI changes.
+- If you add server code to work with real AI, add `.env.example` showing expected variables (do not commit secrets).

+## License
-- This repo does not include an explicit license file.
-Add a `LICENSE` if you plan to open-source it.
+- No license file is included.
+Add `LICENSE` if you plan to open-source this project.

-- To contribute, fork and open a PR; please include a short description of changes and relevant screenshots if UI-related.
+---

-If you want, I can:
+If you'd like, I can also:
-- Implement a minimal server API that proxies requests to `@google/genai` and wire the client to use it.
-- Add ESLint/Prettier and basic tests.
+- Add a small demo page that showcases cursor modes and lets you tweak parameters at runtime.
+- Implement left/middle/right click indicators or an on-screen debug overlay.

+Happy to make any of these changes — tell me which you'd like next.